In this section

 Postal votes can be sent overseas, but you must make sure you have time to receive and return your vote.
 If you think this may be difficult, a proxy vote - where you appoint someone to cast your vote for you - could be more suitable.

-Return your postal vote application to:
+Return your postal vote application by post or in-person to:

 Electoral Services Office